 Welcome to the SEVIS Training for sponsor officials.
-This training is designed to facilitate your understanding of SEVIS in regards to the administration, maintenance and management of the J-1 program information at your organization and your Exchange Visitor and spouse/dependent records.
+This training is designed to facilitate your understanding of SEVIS in regards to the administration, maintenance, and management of the J-1 program information at your organization and your exchange visitor and spouse/dependent records.

-In this presentation, we will discuss the following functions: Cancel/Invalidate Exchange Visitor, No Show, Terminate and Shorten Program.
+In this presentation, we will discuss the following functions: Cancel/Invalidate Exchange Visitor, No Show, Terminate, and Shorten Program.

 We will begin by discussing the Cancel EV function.

 The Cancel EV function updates an exchange visitor’s status to Invalid.
 An invalidated EV record indicates that an exchange visitor has not entered the United States in J-1 status and they do not plan to participate in their exchange visitor program activity.
-There are two ways in which an Exchange Visitor’s record may be invalidated: manually and automatically.
+There are two ways in which an exchange visitor’s record may be invalidated: manually and automatically.
 Only records that are in Initial status without port of entry information may be invalidated.

-A sponsor official may wish to manually invalidate an exchange visitor’s record in the following scenario: An Initial status exchange visitor has not entered the United States in J-1 status and the exchange visitor has informed their sponsor official that they have no intention to participate in their exchange visitor program.
+A sponsor official may wish to manually invalidate an exchange visitor’s record in the following scenario: The Initial status exchange visitor has not entered the United States in J-1 status and the exchange visitor has informed their sponsor official that they have no intention to participate in their exchange visitor program.

 To manually invalidate an exchange visitor’s record, click the Cancel EV link on the Exchange Visitor Information page.